 Mom’s House

-This wasn’t a one time “hey, I built you guys a house, we’re square” situation - this is my life.
+This isn’t a one-time “hey, I built you guys a house, we’re square” situation, where the grief I feel in my subconscious is thus removed - this is my life.
 And there’s no guidebook for a family like this, but I need to take a shot at creating an authentic relationship with my birth family.
 I know the risks, I know the benefits - all I had to do was make a choice.

 I decided I needed to trust them, truly.
 I could live with that.